Jurasz-Jan/Portfolio/README.md

 - SASS (npm i sass)

-This project does not serve any commercial purposes.
+This project does not serve any commercial purposes, and the website content is intended for parody purposes.